Palliative and End-of-Life Care Conference 2026

 Why You Should Attend?

-• Hear a diverse group of speakers lend their expertise and experience on palliative care.
+• Hear a diverse group of speakers lend their expertise and experience on palliative care

-• Gain insights from policy-makers and those at the forefront of palliative care.
+• Gain insights from policymakers and those at the forefront of palliative care

-• Get practical knowledge on providing the best care for patients from case studies that
+• Get practical knowledge on providing the best care for patients from case studies

 Who Should Attend?